English

 • Polypropylene (PP): Known for its resistance to fatigue, most chemicals, and electric insulators.
 It is often used in automotive parts, consumer goods, and household appliances where durability is critical.

-Thermosets Unlike thermoplastics, thermosets do not soften with heat after they are molded, making them ideal for high-temperature applications.
+Thermosets.
+Unlike Thermoplastics, thermosets do not soften with heat after they are molded, making them ideal for high-temperature applications.
 Common thermosets used as base materials include:

 • Epoxy Resins: Known for their superior mechanical properties and excellent temperature and chemical resistance, epoxies are often used in aerospace and electronic components.

-Properties Required for Base Materials The choice of base materials in over-molding must account for various properties to ensure compatibility and functionality:
+Properties Required for Base Materials.
+The choice of base materials in over-molding must account for various properties to ensure compatibility and functionality:

 • High Melting Points: To prevent deformation during over-molding, base materials often require higher melting points than overmold materials.